Skip to content

 Your quote is the first technical interaction a customer has with your business.
 A sloppy, incomplete quote signals a sloppy shop.
 A clear, detailed, professional quote builds credibility before you've even scheduled the install.

 Beyond first impressions, accurate quoting is financial survival.
 Wrap shops that underquote lose money on every job.
-They think they're winning work with low prices, but they're actually working for free—or paying to work.
+They think they're winning work with low prices, but they're working for free, or paying to work.
 Shops that overquote lose opportunities to competitors who took the time to build a real number.

-The goal is a quote that's accurate, defensible, and professional.
-When a customer asks why your quote is different from another shop, you should have a clear answer backed by real data.
+Aim for a quote that's accurate, defensible, and professional.
+When a customer asks why your quote is different from another shop, have a clear answer backed by real data.

 Step 1: Gather Vehicle Information

 Every accurate quote starts with the right vehicle information.
-The make, model, and year aren't enough—you need the specific trim level and configuration.
+The make, model, and year aren't enough.
+You need the trim level and configuration.

 A Ford F-150 is not a single vehicle.
 There are regular cab, extended cab, and crew cab configurations.
 Short bed and long bed.
 Base model and Platinum.
 Each has different surface area.
 If you quote based on a generic "F-150," you're guessing.